mysociety/alaveteli/doc/manual/docs/glossary.md

   </dt>
   <dd>
     <p>
-      In the absence of a <a href="#geoip-database">GeoIP database</a>, Alateveli uses mySociety's gazeteer service, called Gaze, to determine each user's country from their incoming IP address.
+      In the absence of a <a href="#geoip-database">GeoIP database</a>, Alaveteli uses mySociety's gazetteer service, called Gaze, to determine each user's country from their incoming IP address.
 This lets the site suggest an Alaveteli site in their country, if one exists.
     </p>